 - Replay as often as needed to bump your emotion and get it pointed more closely to your Magnetic North.

 This is a great Play that you can begin every day with on a variety of topics that are on your mind.
-Many will have a journal specifically designed to hold nothing but appreciative inquiry Plays.
-It's a great way to set the tone for the day.
+There are many people who dedicate a journal specifically for appreciative inquiry Plays.
+It's a great way to set the tone for your day.